 Five PhD Programmes

-The Doctoral School accompanies students preparing a doctoral thesis in law, economics, history, political science, or sociology.
+The School of Research (ex-Doctoral School) accompanies students preparing a doctoral thesis in law, economics, history, political science, or sociology.
 The programme is structured around these topics to guide students as they become true experts in the selected discipline and specific field of research chosen for the thesis.

 Where do our graduates work?